Skip to content

 And when the sky joins in, it borrows the same colour: on the strongest nights the top of the aurora turns red — fire, a hundred kilometres up.

-A lava boulder on the black coast
+A lava boulder among grey pebbles on the black coast

-02The newest old ground in Europe — lava, still becoming sand.
+03The newest old ground in Europe — lava, still becoming sand.

 And then the ice took its turn.